-Hong Kong protesters plan mall sit-ins after hill-top human chains
+Hong Kong protesters plan shopping mall sit-ins after hill-top human chains

 China says Hong Kong is now its internal affair.
 It says it is committed to the “one country, two systems” arrangement and denies meddling in Hong Kong’s affairs.

-China also accuses the United States, Britain and others of fomenting the unrest.
+China is eager to quell the unrest before the 70th anniversary of the founding of the People’s Republic of China on Oct.
+1. It has accused foreign powers, particularly the United States and Britain, of fomenting the unrest.

-Britain says it has a legal responsibility to ensure China abides by its obligations under the Joint Declaration.
+Britain says it has a legal responsibility to ensure China abides by its obligations under the 1984 declaration.

+“The Joint Declaration is a legally binding treaty between the UK and China that remains as valid today as it was when it was signed and ratified over 30 years ago,” a British Foreign Office spokeswoman said in June.

+“As a co-signatory, the UK government will continue to defend our position.”

 Writing by Nick Macfie; Editing by Robert Birsel